Common Questions about

 By far, the most important reason is for insurance purposes.
 Over the years, the value of your jewelry and gemstones can fluctuate greatly.
 If your last appraisal is over two years old it may be out of date and, as a result your jewelry could be insured for less than its current replacement value.
-That means you risk a substantial financial loss if your jewelry is damaged, lost or stolen.
+That means you risk a substantial financial loss if your jewelry is lost, stolen or damaged/destroyed.
 For your protection, it is recommended you have your jewelry appraised every one to two years.
 Troy Vinson Jewelers will provide you with accurate appraisal reports based on current market values so you can obtain adequate insurance coverage of your choice.

 2. I have homeowner’s insurance.
 If I lose my jewelry, am I automatically covered?